3DBAG/3dbag-pipeline/README.md

 #### Integration tests

-THe integrations tests are made in such way so that the main jobs that comprise the pipeline are run for a small region of
+The integration tests are made in such way so that the main jobs that comprise the pipeline are run for a small region.

 ```bash
 make integration